 Kerala, a state located on the South-West tip of India with 600km of shoreline from the Arabian Sea shoreline, is a must-visit location in India.
-It is famed for its coast, the multiple national reserves, animal sanctuaries, tea plantations, and, most importantly, the best plantain chips.
+It is famed for its coast, its multiple national reserves, animal sanctuaries, tea plantations, and most importantly, the best plantain chips.
 Kerala is a destination that you don’t want to miss.
 The state is about a 3-hour flight from New Delhi, depending on which city you land in, making it perfect for a quick trip.

 HOW TO GET AROUND KERALA:

 If you are wondering how to get around Kerala, the best options are walking, traveling via rickshaws, and taking motor boats depending on whether you are crossing Kerala’s many waterways.
 Either way you are in for a great adventure!

 The Wildlife Warden Munnar PO, Idukki, Kerala, 685612, India

 Kerala has a few popular national reserves, but none are as popular as Eravikulam.
 It was declared a national park in 1978, thereby becoming the first national park in Kerala.
 The park is a sanctuary for Nilgiri Tahr, which is an endangered mountain goat species.
 Around 700-800 Nilgiri Tahr species occupy the park, so make sure to keep an eye out for these majestic animals as well as the other views the park has to offer, such as the highest mountain peak in Southern India.